head77x/OxcorpFreeInstaller/README.md

 ---

 ## 🤝 Contribution

 We welcome contributions, issue reports, and feature requests.
 Feel free to fork this repository and adapt it for your application!

 ---

+## 📄 License

+MIT License © 2025 Oxcorp Limited
+This project includes components using the Qt LGPL license.
+See LICENSE file for full details.